dib-lab/elvers/docs/salmon.md

 ## Advanced Usage: Running Salmon as a standalone rule

-You can run salmon as a standalone rule, instead of withing a larger `eelpond` workflow.
+You can run salmon as a standalone rule, instead of withing a larger `elvers` workflow.
 However, to do this, you need to make sure the input files are available.

 For salmon, you need both 1) an assembly, and 2) trimmed input files.
-The assembly can be generated via another workflow, or passed to `eelpond` via the configfile.
+The assembly can be generated via another workflow, or passed to `elvers` via the configfile.

 Specifying an assembly:
-    1) If you've alread run read trimming and want to use a Trinity assembly generated via `eelpond`, you can run:
+    1) If you've alread run read trimming and want to use a Trinity assembly generated via `elvers`, you can run:
     ```
-    ./run_eelpond my_config assemble salmon
+    ./run_elvers my_config assemble salmon
     ```
-    If you've already run the assembly, `eelpond` will just use this info to locate that assembly.
+    If you've already run the assembly, `elvers` will just use this info to locate that assembly.

     2) Alternatively, you can input an assembly via the [assemblyinput](assemblyinput.md) utility rule:
     ```
-    ./run_eelpond assemblyinput salmon
+    ./run_elvers assemblyinput salmon
      ```
     with an assembly in your `yaml` configfile, e.g.:
     ```